 Infrared radiation has wavelengths between 700 nm and 1 millimeter (mm).
 In infrared the detected radiation is turned into an image on a screen, hotter objects showing up brighter.
 Radio waves have the longest wavelengths in the electromagnetic spectrum.

-Read moreWhat has a long wavelength and low frequency?
+Read moreWhat type of wave has the longest wavelength and the lowest frequency?

 Read more